vdbxio/USB-BD/README.md

 By: Chloe Madison (@clomads)

 I've always found myself doing electronics projects that require 5v... and specifically 5v from USB.
 It's always been a pain to get 5v from a USB port... the 5 pin breakouts from AliExpress and other sources are usually junk and you still have to wire back up to your power rails.
 The power supplies I've seen on Amazon and AliExpress are usually some large monstrosity that bridges the two paralell sides of the breadboard (why?) and require a barrel jack connector at some weird voltage.... again... why?
 If you're like me, you have a million Micro-USB cables laying around and the power bricks to go with them.
 Let's use them for making stuff.
-I feel like this is a product I will be using day in and day out... a new tool to make even cooler things and I hope you find it as useful as I have.
+Since creating v1 back in 2018, I've used these all over the place to bypass alkaline batteries, power micro-controllers, and even partially replace the guts of a broken USB fan .... a neat tool to make even cooler things and I hope you find it as useful as I have.

 USB-BD doesn't actually mean anything.
 It was a silly name an ex called them when I was first designing them.
-Pronounced "US Bibbity" I also call them BBDs.
+Pronounced "US Bibbity" I also call them "BBDs" for short.

 ## Files